COVID-19 vaccine boosters and third doses at Village Health Partners

 Do you want to know what your Village Health Partners physician recommends?
 Find your booster recommendation below:

 The Moderna booster seems to offer better immunity for those originally vaccinated with Johnson & Johnson than a booster of Johnson & Johnson does.
 While this is what your physician is recommending, the CDC's recommendations allow for choice in booster shots.

 Examples of who qualifies for a third dose vs booster dose:

 Jane is currently undergoing active treatment for breast cancer.
 She has received two doses of the Pfizer vaccine but because she is immunocompromised there is a chance that her immune system did not build the same level of immunity as it should have.
 Jane should get a third dose of Pfizer to help her immune system build up immunity so that she has better protection against COVID-19.

 John is a 30-year-old who just received two doses of the Pfizer vaccine.
 He is overweight and smokes but has no other chronic health conditions.
 He is not immunocompromised so his immune system should already be providing him protection from COVID-19 vaccine.
 John does NOT need a third dose, but he will qualify for a booster.
-With time, his immune response may weaken so John will be eligible to receive a Pfizer booster shot in six months from now.
+With time, his immune response may weaken so John will be eligible to receive a Pfizer booster shot in five months from now.